himanshu5-prog/vlsi_technology_mapping/README.md

 4) src/Netlist/netlist.* : This class constructs input netlist.
 Currently netlist is constructed by adding function and use it for every circuit.

     ![Sample Netlist](docs/images/sample_netlist.png)
+    Above is sample netlist which is made of NOT and NAND2 gates
-5) src/CircuitCreator/circuitCreator.*: These files contain helper function used to create netlist.
+6) src/CircuitCreator/circuitCreator.*: These files contain helper function used to create netlist.

-6) src/TreeMatch/treeMatch.* : This class contains function for recursive tree matching and minimum cost tree covering.
+7) src/TreeMatch/treeMatch.* : This class contains function for recursive tree matching and minimum cost tree covering.

 ## Log file: